Analyzing the Price-to-Earnings Ratio of XPeng Inc. (XPEV)

 XPEV) stock’s latest price update

-The stock of XPeng Inc. (NYSE: XPEV) has increased by 2.08 when compared to last closing price of 10.09.Despite this, the company has seen a gain of 6.51% in its stock price over the last five trading days.
+XPeng Inc. (NYSE: XPEV) has experienced a rise in its stock price by 0.74 compared to its previous closing price of 9.51.
+However, the company has seen a fall of -6.99% in its stock price over the last five trading days.
 Barron’s reported on 03/17/23 that XPeng Misses Sales and Earnings Estimates.
 The Stock Soars.

 XPEV’s Market Performance

-XPeng Inc. (XPEV) has experienced a 6.51% rise in stock performance for the past week, with a -1.81% drop in the past month, and a 4.67% rise in the past quarter.
-The volatility ratio for the week is 5.13%, and the volatility levels for the past 30 days are at 4.82% for XPEV.
-The simple moving average for the past 20 days is 4.03% for XPEV’s stock, with a -12.93% simple moving average for the past 200 days.
+XPeng Inc. (XPEV) has seen a -6.99% fall in stock performance for the week, with a -15.07% decline in the past month and a 1.59% surge in the past quarter.
+The volatility ratio for the week is 4.49%, and the volatility levels for the past 30 days are at 4.80% for XPEV..
+The simple moving average for the past 20 days is -2.09% for XPEV’s stock, with a -16.46% simple moving average for the past 200 days.

 Analysts’ Opinion of XPEV